-More than 200 million eggs are being recalled because of salmonella — here’s what the illness is and how to avoid it
+More than 206 million eggs have been recalled because of a salmonella outbreak — here’s what the illness is and how to avoid it

 - CDC

-How people get infected with salmonella and how the infection can be treated
+How people get salmonella and how the infection can be treated

-According to the CDC, there are roughly 1.2 million cases of salmonella infections each year in the US.
-These cause an average of 23,000 annual hospitalizations and 450 deaths.
-Children – especially those under age 5 – are at the highest risk, and illness caused by these infections is most severe for infants, the elderly, and anyone with a weakened immune system.
+According to the Centers for Disease Control and Prevention, there are roughly 1.2 million cases of salmonella infections each year in the US, with an annual average of 23,000 hospitalizations and 450 deaths.

+Children, especially those under 5, are at the highest risk, and illnesses caused by these infections are most severe for infants, older people, and anyone with a weakened immune system.

-When a person eats food that’s been contaminated with one of the 2,300 types of salmonella bacteria, they can get sick.
-The two most common types found in the US, Salmonella enteritidis and Salmonella typhimurium, account for about half of human infections.
+A person can get sick from eating food that has been contaminated by one of 2,300 types of salmonella bacteria.
+The two most common types found in the US, Salmonella enteritidis and Salmonella typhimurium, account for about half of human infections, according to the US Department of Agriculture.

-The bacteria itself lives in the intestinal tract of animals.
+The bacteria live in the intestinal tract of animals.
 When animal feces contaminate meat, poultry, or dairy products, the bacteria spread.
 Cross-contamination can occur when produce or other foods come into contact with the bacteria.

-Most people who get sick develop diarrhea, a fever, and abdominal cramps within 8 to 72 hours.
-Usually, people are sick for four to seven days.
-Most recover without treatment aside from rest and rehydration, though it can take several months for bowel movements to normalize.
+Most people who get sick develop diarrhea, a fever, and abdominal cramps within three days, and the illness can last for about four to seven days.
+Many recover without treatment, aside from rest and rehydration, though it can take several months for bowel movements to normalize.

-In particularly severe cases, diarrhea can get bad enough that people need to be hospitalized.
-If the infection spreads from the intestines into the bloodstream, it can be fatal if not treated with antibiotics.
-A small number of cases can also cause joint pain from reactive arthritis, which can last for months or years.
+In particularly severe cases, diarrhea can get bad enough that warrants hospitalization.
+If the infection spreads from the intestines into the bloodstream, it can be fatal without antibiotic treatment.
+A small number of cases can also cause joint pain from reactive arthritis that can last for months or years.

 - source